ramhaidar/Win_1337_Apply_Patch_Powershell/README.md

 - PowerShell 5.1 or higher.
 - Administrative privileges to run the script.
-- Patch files (Recommended to be in the same directory as the script) can be downloaded from nvidia-patch repository [here](https://github.com/keylase/nvidia-patch/tree/master/win).
+- Patch files (Recommended to be in the same directory as the script) can be downloaded from nvidia-patch repository [here](https://github.com/keylase/nvidia-patch/tree/master/win) based on your driver version.

 ### Parameters